When a few members of Sami Shalabi’s family were diagnosed with cancer, he found himself spending a lot of time on Google.

 As he tried to keep up with his relatives’ many questions and concerns, Shalabi wondered, what if computers could do all that research for him?
 After all, big data algorithms can figure out the exact brand of cat food you might be interested in and what color car you’re most likely to drive.
 Why not leverage that same technology to discover exactly what treatment and tests could work best for cancer patients?

-We want to empower patients and ultimately democratize healthcare.Sami Shalabi, founder and COO of Outcomes4Me
+We want to empower patients and ultimately democratize healthcare.Sami Shalabi, COO of Outcomes4Me

 That question led him to join Outcomes4Me, an AI-driven patient-empowerment platform that combs through vast amounts of information to help give cancer patients the information they need to understand their own disease.
 Outcomes4Me cross-references patients’ medical history with news and journal articles, clinical oncology guidelines, clinical trials, and countless other sources to produce personalized, evidence-based guidance.
 The result: relevant, curated information tailored to each cancer patient’s unique situation.

-“It’s about helping cancer patients get access to the right information to navigate their care,” says Shalabi, who serves as the company’s founder and COO.
+“It’s about helping cancer patients get access to the right information to navigate their care,” says Shalabi, who serves as the company’s COO.
 “We want to empower patients and ultimately democratize healthcare.”

 The platform, which is for now limited to breast cancer, isn’t meant to replace human doctors.
 Rather, it is intended to help ordinary people navigate a complex and frightening world and cut down on the miscommunication and guesswork between patients and their oncologists.